cysouw/diathesis/review/reviewLSP.md

 > Again, adverbial modification.
 Your example is almost exactly the example as given in (13.16c).
 A have added a note here to remind the reader of that discussion.

 - p.
 400 13.4.7 Kommen is usually analyzed as an inchoative Funktionsverb, see Fleischhauer & Hartmann (2021).
-It might be useful to adopt this kind of terminology for naming the constructions which, in my view, is just a Funktionsverbgefüge.
+It might be useful to adopt this kind of terminology for naming the constructions which, in my view, is just a Funktions­verb­gefüge.
 Thus, I am not sure whether it should really be contained in a volume on alternations.

-> I have added an explicit section about distinguishing between *Funktionsverbgefüge* and the constructions in this chapter.
+> I have added an explicit section about distinguishing between *Funktions­verb­gefüge* and the constructions in this chapter.

 - p.
 400 It is stated that the construction in 13.4.7 exemplifies different interpretations.
 This is an interesting observation and it represents what is called ‘families of light verb constructions’ in, for example, Fleischhauer (in press).